-The Mikhulu Trust has developed two programmes for caregivers: Supportive Book-Sharing, and Thula Sana.
+The Mikhulu Trust is the custodian of two programmes for caregivers developed by Professors Peter Cooper and Lynne Murray of the University of Reading (UK): Supportive Book-Sharing, and Thula Sana.
 Both of these programmes have been evaluated in randomised control trials, and are part of the World Health Organisation’s Parenting for Lifelong Health Suite of interventions.

 We train and license organisations that work with parents or crèches to deliver our programmes.
 If you would like to receive training, please contact us.
 To find out more about the research underpinning each programme, see our research page.

 We also produce culturally appropriate, developmentally sensitive and affordable picture books for book-sharing.

 Supportive book-sharing is about having a stimulating and rich interaction between an adult and a child over a picture-book.
 Rather than reading to a passive listener, supportive book-sharing involves the carer engaging the child actively in conversation about the picture content, relating it to their own experience, and encouraging the child’s curiosity and thinking skills.